ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-When Tech Stacks Become Cult Followings: The Dangerous Allure of Buzzword-Driven Development - <a href="https://medium.com/mr-plan-publication/when-tech-stacks-become-cult-followings-the-dangerous-allure-of-buzzword-driven-development-279e9d5117ed" target="_blank" rel="noopener noreferrer">link</a></h3>
+8 Out of 10 Senior Engineers Feel Undervalued: The Hidden Crisis in Tech’s Obsession With Junior… - <a href="https://medium.com/mr-plan-publication/8-out-of-10-senior-engineers-feel-undervalued-the-hidden-crisis-in-techs-obsession-with-junior-fa9cc62b1e8e" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mr. Plan ₿ Publication`**

-<blockquote>How Our Obsession With Trendy Tools is Creating Bloated Codebases and Incompetent Developers</blockquote>
+<blockquote>How the industry’s rush to hire cheap, eager juniors is eroding expertise — and why your next software disaster might be one bad hire away</blockquote>

 <h3>2.
-How Does a Computer Learn to Read? - <a href="https://medium.com/@severinperez/how-does-a-computer-learn-to-read-ab5e5a85c15e" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s Up With Weird Numbers? - <a href="https://medium.com/science-spectrum/whats-up-with-weird-numbers-78546fa75cb7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Severin Perez`**
+✍️ **posted by `Science Spectrum`**

-<blockquote>Believe it or not, computers are illiterate.
-So, if we want them to help us analyze texts, we need to find a way to turn text into numbers.</blockquote>
+<blockquote>An Oddity of Number Theory</blockquote>

 <h3>3.
 The 5 paid subscriptions I actually use in 2025 as a Staff Software Engineer - <a href="https://medium.com/gitconnected/the-5-paid-subscriptions-i-actually-use-in-2025-as-a-staff-software-engineer-98033c94566e" target="_blank" rel="noopener noreferrer">link</a></h3>